-Tissue Expander placed
+Stage 1: Tissue Expander Placed and Expansion Underway

-Breast Implant exchange and Nipple/Areola Reconstruction
+Stage 2: Breast Implant and Nipple/Areola Reconstruction 3.9 What About Breast Reconstruction Without Implants: Tissue Flap Procedures

-5.9 Breast reconstruction without implants: Tissue flap procedures

-The breast can be reconstructed by surgically moving a section of skin, fat, and muscle from one area of your body to another.
+The breast can be reconstructed by surgically moving a section of skin, fat and muscle from one area of your body to another.
 The section of tissue may be taken from such areas as your abdomen, upper back, upper hip, or buttocks.